 There are times when writers are just as insistent about images, however, and the image isn’t successful to begin with, like my lame vampire joke.
 This is something to watch out for in your own work.
 If you catch yourself dipping into explanatory writing, you may be picking either the wrong image or something so specific that it’s not going to be resonant enough.

 Some less-than-graceful examples would be these stupid made-up things that I’m writing last minute:

 The sound of the children’s laughter bounced down the hallway like a tin can full of quarters bouncing down a concrete staircase.

 It was her turn to go up and give the science presentation.
 Nerves shot up Nellie’s spine like that feeling she always got when breaking down a cardboard box and feeling the brown paper surfaces rasping against one another.

 The examples convey a feeling of jamming a square peg in a round hole.
-The writer is working hard.
+The writer is working hard, but it’s coming across as heavy-handed.
 Sweat is blooming on her brow.
-She really wants you toget it.
+She really wants you to get it — hence the explanatory writing.
 Oftentimes, though, the best images, jokes, turns of phrase, etc. are more simple and organic than that.
-Keep an eye out for instances where you might be explaining the joke at the expense of your true meaning and goal in the moment.
+Keep an eye out for instances where you might be explaining the joke in writing at the expense of your true meaning and goal in the moment.